Campaign

 Nutrition.
 The six things you need: carbohydrates, protein, fat, vitamins, minerals, water.
 The things you don't need like cholesterol, pesticides, BSE.
 The different food groups and what they contain.
 What is a balanced diet.
 Cooked or raw.
 Major western causes of death and how animal foods cause them.
 Different diets: omnivore, veggie, vegan, macrobiotic, raw food, fruitarian.
 Deficiency myths about vegans: protein, calcium, iron, B12.
 Good sources are Peter Cox's Encyclopedia of Vegetarian Living, Vegan Nutrition, and anything by Dr Klaper.

 World Week for Animals in Laboratories, National Vegetarian Week, Veggie Month, or World Vegan Day.
 Get posters and leaflets from the nationals, and add your own recipes, pictures of celebrity vegetarians, where to get food in your town.
 Before and after foods like burger/veggieburger.
 You could display pictures of animal-tested and non-animal tested products.
+At the end of your display, put the addresses where people can get more info and ask them to send at least a stamp (unless they're very young).
+If your budget stretches to it, put some leaflets on a table.

 Case study